git-duet/git-duet/README.md

 [git-duet for VSCode](https://marketplace.visualstudio.com/items?itemName=PhilAlsford.git-duet-vscode), has been created by a member of the comunity.
 Please see the README for instructions/limitations.
 Please direct any issues to the extentions [GitHub repo](https://github.com/philals/git-duet-vscode).

+### Incompatible future updates
+When adding incompatible changes to `git-duet`, its major version will be raised.

+However, you can try such future changes before updating the major version by setting the environment variable `GIT_DUET_DEFAULT_UPDATE`
+- `git solo` without arguments removes the duet configuration.
+- `git duet` without arguments indicates that you must specify two or more initials.

 ## Differences from ruby [`git-duet`](http://github.com/meatballhat/git-duet)
 - Running `git solo` or `git duet` with no initials outputs configuration in same format as when setting (env variables)